Activities for 2017

 Archaeological resources survey

-Later this spring and summer, PSE’s contractor Historical Research Associates (HRA) will conduct an archaeological resources survey along the existing utility corridor.
-HRA’s archaeologists will visit properties to assess the potential presence of artifacts and/or features more than 50 years old.
+PSE’s contractor Historical Research Associates (HRA) is conducting an archaeological resources survey along the existing utility corridor.
+HRA’s archaeologists are visiting properties to assess the potential presence of artifacts and/or features more than 50 years old.
 Some examples of these resources include prehistoric stone tools and historic-period metal and glass items.

 This survey is part of the permitting process.
 PSE, the Washington State Department of Archaeological and Historic Preservation (DAHP), and other government agencies will use data collected to identify and document potential sites and artifacts of historic and cultural significance.
 Archaeologists will walk each property looking for the presence of these resources.